JoeZhao527/Segment-Turtle/README.md

 ## Prepare Working Directory
 After the data and code is set up, the working directory should have four files:
-`Segment-Turtle-main.zip`: our submitted code `seaturtleid2022.zip`: dataset zip file `turtles-data`: unzipped dataset
+`license.txt` for the dataset license, `seaturtleid2022.zip` for the dataset zip file `Segment-Turtle-main.zip` for our submitted code, and `turtles-data` for the unzipped dataset
-`license.txt`: dataset license

 ## Enviroment Setup
 We used docker to ensure a stable reproduction of our methods.
 First pull the docker image from pytorch official release: